A world of choice - Millions of rooms, hundreds of airlines, thousands of destinations.

 Pro Tip: Many people in Rome do speak English, but be sure you have simple phrasebook so you can approach them politely.
 Plus, who can complain about learning a little Italian?
 Veni, vidi, vici!

-When you book Rome accommodation with Wotif, you’ll find this Italian city isn’t the only thing that’s “Eternal”; your memories and stories will last a lifetime.
+Much like the ancient Romans, Wotif doesn’t do anything halfway either.
+We’ve got the best selection of Rome accommodation on the internet.
+Book today and you’ll soon find this Italian city isn’t the only thing that’s “Eternal”; your memories and stories will last a lifetime.